What Is Wheelbite? (How To Prevent It)

-From a traditional skating perspective, it’s not a huge concern since the harder wheels are more forgiving.
-Something you can do is rub a small amount of wax under your wheels so that if it happens, it’ll cause less friction.
+It’s not a huge concern from a street skating perspective since the harder wheels are more forgiving.
+You can even rub some wax under your wheels to cause less friction.

-When you’re riding a setup with softer wheels, like a cruiser or longboard.
-Wheelbite becomes a much greater concern because softer wheels will grip more.
-This significantly increases the chances of you absolutely eating it.
+When riding a setup with softer wheels, wheelbite becomes a much greater concern because they’ll grip your deck.
+This will significantly increase your chance of absolutely eating it.

 How To Test For Wheelbite?

-What I usually do is push my trucks down to see how far my wheels go without biting.
+First, you can push your trucks down to see how far your wheels go.

-But Ty Mixon suggested taking out the roadside bushing and pushing it down with your hand.
+Or take out the roadside bushing and push it down with your hand.
 This will help you find the tightest turning radius to determine if the riser height is adequate.

 Those methods combined should help you catch wheelbite.